|

 These treaties often exempt foreign-source income from tax or provide credit for taxes already paid to the source country.
 Thailand has 61 Dual Tax Agreements.
 If the source country for your income transferred into Thailand has a DTA, you should carefully examine the specific DTA articles to find if you are entitled to a:

-NOTE: They ARE NOT all the same!
+NOTE: All DTAs ARE NOT the same!
 For example, the USA DTA exempts pensions for government service and social security from being taxed in Thailand (Articles 20 & 21).
 Whereas, several other countries DTA only provides for the exemption of pensions for government service.
-Click here for the Thailand Revenue Department's (TRD's) webpage that lists these countries.
-Thailand has DTAs with the following countries which make up many of the English speaking Expats living in Thailand: Australia (1989), Canada (1985), Great Britain & Northern Ireland (1981), Ireland (2015), New Zealand (1998), and United States of America (1997).
-This TRD page has links to the respective Agreements.
+However, see the the section below regarding the Non-Discrimination Article contained in most if not all DTAs.
+Click here for the Thailand Revenue Department's (TRD's) webpage that lists these countries and has a link to view the document.
+Included are the following countries which make up many of the English speaking Expats living in Thailand: Australia (1989), Canada (1985), Great Britain & Northern Ireland (1981), Ireland (2015), New Zealand (1998), and United States of America (1997).
 NOTE: It is important to first read any definition clause or section in the DTA.
-Words in everyday language don’t always match their legal meaning as it applies to the Agreement.
-A definition clause clarifies exactly how a term must be interpreted within that specific document.
+Words in everyday language do not always match their legal or common meaning.
+The definition clause clarifies exactly how a term must be interpreted within that specific document.

 Click here for the TRD's Introduction to DTA page.
 The following is an excerpt from that page: